briandrum/codes.forchagrin.com/_chapters/chapter-1146-historic-preservation-regulations.md

 10. _(j)_ "Master" means a figure of generally recognized greatness in a field, a known craftsman of consummate skill, or an anonymous craftsman whose work is distinguishable from others by its characteristic style and quality.
-The property must express a particular phase in the development of the master’s career, an aspect of the master’s work, or a particular idea or theme in the master’s craft.
+The property must express a particular phase in the development of the master's career, an aspect of the master's work, or a particular idea or theme in the master's craft.
 (Ord.
 2019-39.
 Passed 8-13-19.)

 ## 1146.06   Demolition and moving